antarctica/lantern/README.md

 ### Metadata records

 Metadata records are the content and data within this project.
 Records describe resources, which are typically datasets within the ADD, e.g. a record might describe the Antarctic Coastline dataset.
+Other types of records might describe [Collections](#collections) of related records, or other resource such as map products.

+Records in this catalogue aim to provide *discovery metadata*, which allows users to find and evaluate whether a resource is useful to them (i.e. does it cover the right area?, has it been updated recently?, how was it made?, etc.).
+This metadata is separate it from metadata for calibration or analysis for example.

-Records are based on the ISO 19115 metadata standard (specifically 19115-2:2009), which defines an information model and XML encoding for geographic data.
+Records are based on the [ISO 19115](https://metadata-standards.data.bas.ac.uk/standard/iso-19115-19139/) metadata standard, which defines an information model (*19115-2:2009*), and XML encoding (*19139-2:2012*), for geographic data.

 Records are stored/persisted in a records repository (implemented using [CSW](#csw)).
-Records are imported or exported (for editing) as files.
+Records are imported and exported (for editing) as files, or inserted/updated via the CSW transactional profile by other services.

-A metadata record includes information to answer questions such as:

-* what is this dataset?
-* what formats is this dataset available in?
-* what projection does this dataset use?
-* what keywords describe the themes, places, etc. related to this dataset?
-* why is this dataset useful?
-* who is this dataset for?
-* who made this dataset?
-* who can I contact with any questions about this dataset?
-* when was this dataset created?
-* when was it last updated?
-* what time period does it cover?
-* where does this dataset cover?
-* how was this dataset created?
-* how can trust the quality of this dataset?
-* how can I download or access this dataset?

-This metadata is termed 'discovery metadata' (to separate it from metadata for calibration or analysis for example).
-It helps users find metadata in catalogues or search engines, and then helps them decide if the data is useful to them.

 The information in a metadata record is encoded in a different formats at different stages: